WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 All warp entries are shown in the special list:

-In the SMBX all warps entries are hidden and you can't see them.
-In the PGE-Editor is possible to get a full list of warps:
+In the SMBX all warps entries are hidden, and you can't see them.
+In the Moondust Editor is possible to get a full list of warps:

 <ImageZoom
 alt="LevelGlobalWarpList"